lilyclarkcodes/mult-pracgtice-web-app-client-side/readme.md

 **Tech used:** HTML, CSS, JavaScript

 ## Lessons Learned:
 I wanted the app to provide the product of the two numbers rolled, but not until the user clicked a second button.
 I first created this as a backend app, but struggled to create a second server response that used the data from the first response.
 I remade the app here using client-side JavaScript.

-I was asking myself - Do I need my server to handle the requests and calculations, or can the browser?
-Do I require a database to store data?
-Can I create this as a client-side app using local storage to save data between button clicks?
+It was much more straightforward to store the result in local storage and display the product after the second button click.
+I don't have to store values across browser sessions or page refreshing.
+A database isn't required to store values or inputs.